neilw4/OMiN/progress_reports/2014-09-22/report.md

 - start implementation

 # Topics for discussion
 - are there any problems with the spec?
 - what communication protocol should be used?
+- sign ethics form